aircarbon/stm/contracts/Interfaces/docs/HX-USER-MANAGEMENT.md

   }
   ```
 4. Click on Execute
-5. If successfull, 'Response body' should returns 'User updated.'.
+5. If successfully, 'Response body' should returns 'User updated.'.